grafana/meta-monitoring-chart/README.md

 helm install -n meta --skip-crds -f values.yaml meta ./charts/meta-monitoring
 ```

+If the platform supports CRDs the `--skip-crds` option can be removed.
+However the CRDs are not used by this chart.

 For more instructions including how to update the chart go to the [installation](docs/installation.md) page.

 ## Supported features